Philly’s Illharmonic Orchestra is a house party in a concert hall

 Electrifying performances, late-night studio sessions, and endless tour stops: The lifestyle is second nature to Philly rapper Anthony “Dappa” Samuels, whose connections and lyrical prowess have landed him on stages with some of the biggest names in the industry.

-Equipped with punchy lyrics and a charisma-fueled appeal, the 30-year-old has performed with the likes of Fabolous, Machine Gun Kelly, Action Bronson, and Ty Dolla $ign.
+Equipped with charisma and punchy lyrics to match, the 30-year-old has performed with the likes of Fabolous, Machine Gun Kelly, Action Bronson, and Ty Dolla $ign.
 He’s collaborated with Westside Boogie, Stalley, Benny the Butcher, and other notable hip-hop stars.

 But that’s only half his story.